 It has the ferry terminal, hotels, and most of the tourist shops and restaurants.

 The further you drive from there the better chance you have of finding deer and sheep rather than people.

 Isle Of Arran is definitely a nice place to get away from people and relax.

-If the Weather Gods of Scotland are kind to you(and they hardly ever are) you can see quite a bit before being pummeled by rain.
+If the Weather Gods of Scotland are kind to you(and they hardly ever are) you can see quite a bit before the rain comes.

 Here is a list of places to see in a counter-clockwise direction from Brodick:

 This castle has been sitting there since the 5th Century and is open to the public in the summertime.